coral-xyz/anchor/docs/src/getting-started/installation.md

-# Install
+# Installing Dependencies

-To get started, make sure to setup all the prerequisite tools on your local machine.
+To get started, make sure to setup all the prerequisite tools on your local machine (an installer has not yet been developed).

 ## Install Rust

+For an introduction to Rust, see the excellent Rust [book](https://doc.rust-lang.org/book/).

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh